-Job Titles for Graduates of the Licensed Practical Nursing Program
+Job Titles for Graduates of the Practical Nursing Program

 The following list includes, but is not limited to, many of the most common job titles for which this program prepares students and requires the use of the skills learned as a predominant component of the job.

-Experiences provided in the clinical area will be concurrent with topics presented in class.
+Experiences provided in the clinical area are concurrent with topics presented in class.

-In the first term, the clinical experience will take place during NSG101, Foundations of Nursing, in a long-term care facility and consists of eight hours per week for the last nine weeks of the term.
+In the first term, the clinical experience takes place during NSG101, Foundations of Nursing, in a long-term care facility for 72 hours distributed throughout the term.

-In addition, the pre-entrance requirements for the prospective PN student include the following:
+In addition, the pre-entrance requirements for the prospective Practical Nursing student include the following: